lauramayfox/designfox/README.md

 <h1><img src="static/images/readme-images/datastructure.png"/></h1>

 After deciding on the features for my project, I created a database structure schema to get an idea of how my data base and relationships between each type would work.
+At the end of the project, I did update the schema as ideas changed along the way and I decided to add a wishlist.

 # Agile Development